Start planning your trip

 Natto is one of the most divisive foods in Japan: people who like it and those who cannot stand the smell or texture of the dish.
 Considered a healthy food, it is often part of a standard Japanese style breakfast.

-Natto is fermented soybeans which are usually sold in a white styrofoam box in packs of three.
-Inside each package there are two satchels of Japanese mustard and a brand-specific sauce, both of which you add to the beans and then mix them together well, ideally with chopsticks.
+Natto consists of fermented soybeans which are usually sold in a white styrofoam box in packs of three.
+Inside each package, there are two satchels of Japanese mustard and a brand-specific sauce, both of which you add to the beans and then mix them together well, ideally with chopsticks.
 The more you mix the natto up, the milder the texture becomes, which has an effect on how easily it can be eaten.